-Performs an SIMD computation of the square roots of the two packed double-precision floating-point values in the source operand (second operand) stores the packed double-precision floating-point results in the destination operand.
+Performs a SIMD computation of the square roots of the two packed double-precision floating-point values in the source operand (second operand) stores the packed double-precision floating-point results in the destination operand.
 The source operand can be an XMM register or a 128-bit memory location.
 The destination operand is an XMM register.
-See Figure 11-3 in the IA-32 Intel® Architecture Software Developer's Manual, Volume 1, for an illustration of an SIMD double-precision floating-point operation.
+See Figure 11-3 in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, for an illustration of a SIMD double-precision floating-point operation.

-In 64-bit mode, using an REX prefix in the form of REX.R permits this instruction to access additional registers (XMM8-XMM15).
+In 64-bit mode, using a REX prefix in the form of REX.R permits this instruction to access additional registers (XMM8-XMM15).